wind2008hxy/arc-theme/README.md

 The above packages aren't required if you define the theme versions manually.
 See the build options below.

+**Note:** The build will fail, if GTK3, Cinnamon, or GNOME Shell versions can't be determined.
+You can work around this by either disabling the build of a specific theme, or by specifying the versions manually with build options detailed below.

 Install the theme with the following commands

 #### 1. Get the source